nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 ## Kubectl Connections
 - [KubePlus kubectl plugins -> kubectl connections](https://github.com/cloud-ark/kubeplus/blob/master/kubeplus-kubectl-commands.md)
 - [cloudark.medium.com: kubectl connections](https://cloudark.medium.com/whats-cooking-in-your-kubernetes-namespace-9200be114f8) that can help you discover and visualize relationship between resources (Deployments, Services, etc.) in your namespace

+## Benchmark Operator
+- [cloud-bulldozer/benchmark-operator: The Chuck Norris of cloud benchmarks](https://github.com/cloud-bulldozer/benchmark-operator) The intent of this Operator is to deploy common workloads to establish a performance baseline of Kubernetes cluster on your provider.

 ## Tweets
 <details>